 About: This stemmed beer glass features a short, deep bowl that is perfect for capturing all the complex flavors and aromas of some high ABV beers.
 Make sure to not fill this glass to the top as you want some space left for those yummy aromas.

 Best For: High ABV beers such as Barleywines, Imperial Stouts, Scotch Ales, and Double IPAs

 About: Typically reserved for ‘delicate’ beers, the Stange glass is tall and straight.
 This shape helps to intensify the aromas and flavors of the beer, allowing you to have a real sense of its flavor.

 Best For: Kolsch, Gose

-About: Similar to a beer mug, Steins are highly decorated and often come equipped with a hinged lid and level for your thumb.
+About: Similar to beer mugs, Steins are highly decorated beer glassware and often come equipped with a hinged lid and level for your thumb.
 Historically, the lids were used to prevent contamination from the bubonic plague.

 Best For: Ales, Lagers, Bocks

 About: Different from the Snifter, a Stemmed Tulip has a tapered shape that maintains the head and aroma of yeast-forward beers.
 I consider this another “essential beer glass”.